ArunJain12/ArunJain12/README.md

 - Apart from my professional journey, I am a learner📝 and enthusiastic to learn new tech.

-- Currently working in AMDOCS as a Software Developer with Advanced Seniority.
+- Currently working in NetApp as MTS - 3.

 - Completed Bachelor of Engineering (BE-CSE) from ITM GOI, Gwalior.